 During the eighth reporting period, OIG conducted an audit of Task 39.
-According to OIG, OPD is not yet in compliance with this task, but has made progress.
+According to OIG, OPD was not yet in compliance with this task, but has made progress.
 OPD reports that it has begun to implement some of the proactive measures that we recommended.
 OPD notes further, however, that there are several steps it could be, but was not yet, taking to detect and track arrests and lawsuits of its officers.
 During the tenth reporting period, OPD drafted General Order E-3.1, Department Notification Compliance Verification, to address these issues.
-During the current reporting period, this General Order was published but has not yet been implemented.
-The IMT will closely monitor to ensure that this General Order is promptly and fully implemented.
-As of April 15, 2008, the Department had not yet trained 95% of relevant personnel on this General Order.
+During the eleventh reporting period, this General Order was published but not implemented due to objections from the OPOA.